ReekenX/docker-for-webdevs/Readme.md

 Uses [docker-compose] to instantly ship you development environment.

-After installation you will have:
+After installation you will have (optional):

 * apache2
 * php